Skip to main content

 Rafi grew up idolizing K.L.
 Saigal and got a chance to sing a few lines at the end of one of Saigal’s last songs “Mere Sapnon Ki Rani, Roohi Roohi” in Shahjehan (1946).

-Rafi and Lata had a feud which lasted for a few years (1963-1967) because of a disagreement over a royalty issue.
+Rafi and Lata Mangeshkar had a feud which lasted for a few years (1963-1967) because of a disagreement over a royalty issue.
 During this period Rafi did not sing with Lata, which opened the door for Suman Kalyanpur to sing many wonderful duets with Rafi.
 The feud was eventually brought to an end because of the mediation of S.D.
-Burman, who brought the pair together again to sing “Dil Pukaare Aa Re Aa re Aa Re” in Jewel Thief.
+Burman, who brought the pair together again to sing “Dil Pukaare Aa Re” in Jewel Thief.

 Additional Information